robochase6000/navigation.novaextension/README.md

 | **Navigate Forward**   | `Shift-⌘-=`     | "Shift+Command+Equals" |

-This was heavily inspired by https://github.com/eahanson/trail.novaextension but it required a lot elbow grease to get it working nicely.

 This extension is making some guesses whether you've opened a file, or moved your cursor in a 100ms loop.
 Feedback is appreciated :)

+Heavily inspired by https://github.com/eahanson/trail.novaextension but it required a lot elbow grease to get the waypoints created automatically.